freesemt/molass-tutorial/chapters/00/prepare.md

 ## Tools for Jupyter Notebooks

-As tools for running Jupyter Notebooks, we recommend either of the following without excluding other alternatives.
+As a tool for programming in Jupyter Notebooks, we recommend either of the following without excluding other alternatives.

 * [Jupyter Lab](https://jupyter.org/)
 * [Jupyter Extension in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)